actuator/com.altamirano.fabricio.tvbrowser/CWE-94.md

 ### Code Injection Details:

 A remote attacker can invoke the `MainActivity` of the `com.altamirano.fabricio.tvbrowser` app by sending an explicit intent.
-When a crafted JavaScript intent parameter is passed to the WebView, the code is executed within the app's context.
+When a crafted URI sent via intent is subsequently passed to the WebView, JavaScript code can be executed within the app's context.

 ### Arbitrary File Creation via JavaScript Interface Exposure: